Giorgi Daraselia

-International goals

-Coach
+Coaching career

 After finishing his playing career in 2004, Giorgi Daraselia became an assistant coach at Hapoel Kfar Saba.
 He, along with Elisha Levy, in different Israeli clubs worked until September 2012.
 They twice (2008–2009, 2010–2011) led Maccabi Haifa to the league title.

 Giorgi Daraselia passed the coaching requirement courses in the Israel Football Association, and in Spring 2010, received the PRO Category License which allows him to coach professional teams.